Britney gets mean, but "X Factor" debut still sinks

 In a first head-to-head battle of three talent shows, an average 8.5 million Americans - about 3.5 million or 32 percent down from the 2011 opener - watched Spears and singer Demi Lovato make their debuts in the heavily-hyped two-hour season premiere of Fox show "The X Factor" on Wednesday.

-Spears, the 30-year-old pop star who is reportedly being paid around $15 million (9.2 million pounds) a year, impressed critics and fans with cutting remarks and a no-nonsense dismissal of bad contestants vying for a $5 million prize and recording contract.
+Spears, the 30-year-old pop star who is reportedly being paid around $15 million a year, impressed critics and fans with cutting remarks and a no-nonsense dismissal of bad contestants vying for a $5 million prize and recording contract.

 "I felt like I was listening to Alvin and the Chipmunks," she told one contestant.
 "I wanna know who let you onstage.
 I feel uncomfortable with you even staring at me," Spears told another.